Hype or helpful?

 All toddlers and babies need a variety of healthy snacks throughout the day, and finger foods are an important part of a toddler's diet, especially in their second year.
 It's also an important time for parents to help develop their child's taste for healthy foods by offering a wide range of flavours and textures.

 Baby foods formulated for infants up to 12 months and toddler foods aimed at children aged one to three years are governed by specific food regulations.
 However, some of these products aren't necessarily different from snacks made for older children or adults.

-Products packaged with "kid-friendly" messages aren't guaranteed to be healthy for your child.
+Snacks packaged with "kid-friendly" messages aren't guaranteed to be healthy for your child.
 When CHOICE reviewed snacks marketed for babies and toddlers we found that many contained excessive sugar, contained little fruit or vegies and were highly processed.
 So what should parents and carers look out for?
 Just avoid products high in saturated fat, added sugars and salt (labelled as sodium).
 Dietitian and spokesperson for the Dietitians Association of Australia, Clare Evangelista, says parents need to take a proactive role in reading nutrition panels when looking for snacks for their children and keep an eye out for saturated fat, added sugars and salt (labelled as sodium).

 "Parents can save a lot of money looking for regular products with low levels of sodium and/or sugar rather than buying the kid version, and this way the whole family consumes a healthy diet, not just the toddler."

 When you're on the lookout for products for your baby or toddler, beware the marketing hype.
 There are some items on the shelves that need to be tailored specifically for the specific needs of babies and young children, but more often a similar adult-aimed product will do just as well, and at a fraction of the cost.